se-edu/learningresources/contents/javascript/VueJs/Intro.md

 ```

 Explanation:
-* Import Vue cdn and the JavaScript file in the main HTML file.
+* Import Vue CDN and the JavaScript file in the main HTML file.
 * Create a Vue instance in the JavaScript file; bind the instance to one of the component in our html file (the `root` element).
 (In this case, only this component is working in Vue while the rest are unaffected.
 This is how we progressively plug in Vue into our projects without a complete one at a go.)
 * Specify our data(message: "Hello World") in the Vue instance.
 * Pass the message to the HTML file using double curly brackets.